pyodide/pyodide-blog/content/posts/jspi.md

 APIs like `event_loop.run_until_complete()` which are supposed to block until an async task is completed.
 There was no way to do this in Pyodide.

-JavaScript Promise integration (JSPI) is a new WebAssembly standard that gives us a way to work around this.
+JavaScript Promise integration (JSPI) is a new web standard that gives us a way to work around this.
 It allows us to make a call that seems synchronous from the perspective of C but is actually asynchronous from the perspective of JavaScript.
 In other words, you can have a blocking C call without blocking the